The reality of body shaming on dating apps and how Bumble protects users from it

 In recent years major dating services, like Bumble for instance, have been taking a stronger stance against unsolicited comments that can be offensive, even going so far as to ban users.

-In this article, we’ll discuss how body shaming can impact people and who is a victim to it, as well as what you can do to counter or deal with these hurtful comments.
-Read on to learn more about body shaming, and how you can stop it in its tracks.
+In this article, we’ll discuss how body shaming can impact people and who is a victim to it, as well as how to deal with these hurtful comments.

 Derogatory comments are ever the bane of people who don’t exactly feel comfortable with the way they look.
 These can be people who are overweight and don’t fit the societal beauty standard, or people who don’t consider themselves as attractive, as well as people in the trans community struggling to learn their identity, and more.